top of page

 Getting Around in Kerala

-For me, the best option would be to hire a moped and explore the state by self-driving.
+Back in the day, for me, the best option would have been to hire a moped and explore the state by self-driving.
 Once you get out of the Ernakalum area, you can follow the A66 which hugs the ocean and it is not hectic at all to drive (Do not get this confused with the NH66 which is the main road and not as fun).

 If you start your itinerary at Cherai Beach (which you should) – you can rent a moped through your guest house for £3 a day.